clojure/tools.gitlibs/README.md

 ### Configuration

-Downloaded git dirs and working trees are stored in ~/.gitlibs - this directory is just a cache and can be safely removed if needed.
+Downloaded git dirs and working trees are stored in the gitlibs cache dir, ~/.gitlibs by default.
+This directory is just a cache and can be safely removed if needed.

 tools.gitlibs can be configured by either environment variable or Java system property.
 If both are provided, the Java system property takes precedence.